raspberrypi/documentation/configuration/wireless/access-point.md

 sudo service hostapd start
 sudo service dnsmasq start
 ```
 Using a wireless device, search for networks, and the network SSID you specified in the hostapd configuration should now be present, and accessible with the specified password.

 If SSH is enabled on the Raspberry Pi access point it should be possible to connect to it from another Linux box (or system with SSH connectivity present) as follows, assuming the `pi` account is present.
 ```
 ssh pi@192.168.0.1
 ```
+By this point, the Raspberry Pi is acting as an access point, and other devices can associate with it.
+Associated devices can access the AP by its IP address, for operations such as `rsync`, `scp`, or `ssh`

 ## Using the Raspberry Pi as an Access Point to share an internet connection

-One common use of the Raspberry Pi as an access point is to provide wireless conections to a wired ethernet connection, so anyone logged in to the access point can access the internet, providing of course that the wire ethernet in the Pi can connect to the internet via some sort of router.
+One common use of the Raspberry Pi as an access point is to provide wireless conections to a wired ethernet connection, so anyone logged in to the access point can access the internet, providing of course that the wired ethernet on the Pi can connect to the internet via some sort of router.

-To do this, a `bridge` needs to put in place between the wireless device and the ethernet device on the access point Pi to pass all traffic between the two interfaces.
+To do this, a `bridge` needs to put in place between the wireless device and the ethernet device on the access point Raspberry Pi to pass all traffic between the two interfaces.
 Install the following utility package to help with bridging.
 ```
 sudo apt-get install brige_utils
 ```